 He co-founded The London Spine Clinic, a private neurosurgical unit in Harley street where he worked with a multi- disciplinary team, treating complex spinal and musculoskeletal problems.
 He has now moved on after 15 years to develop further his other orthopaedic interests.
-He now works at the Princess Grace Hospital Orthopaedic Centre in his new unit.
+He now works at the King Edward VII Medical Centre in his new unit.
 He has also co-convened the weekly, spinal multi-disciplinary team meeting, regularly attended by 20 specialists.

 He is fondly known as 'Nick-the-Neck' by his colleagues, as he specialises in cervical spine injuries as well as head, neck and facial pain syndromes.
 At his Fulham clinic (Basuto Medical Centre, 22 years) he worked closely with a team of GP's in primary care.
 He has a special interest in pregnancy related problems and adolescents.

 He is a keen and active lecturer and has travelled all over the world to teach, as well as treat patients and was consultant osteopath to the Kingdom of Bahrain.
 Over the last 15 years he has highlighted and elucidated the concept of the 'UPPER CERVICAL SYNDROME' which he has formulated techniques to treat with great success.
 He has worked in the U.S., Australia, Germany and France and the Middle East.
 As he says, "you can never know enough or treat too many patients, experience is everything!"
 He is also a keen advocate of the 'scientific art of osteopathy' and has pioneered it amongst the medical profession.